MomsFriendlyRobotCompany/moms_apriltag/readme.md

 This library is able to produce both generation 2 and 3 apriltags all via python ( no C/C++ library compiling and linking).

+However, you will need another library (like `cv2.aruco`) to decode the tags ... see below for more info.

 ## Install

 ```